matn7/Google-Platform-Notes/gcp/GoogleCloud.md

 **Cache your application data**

-- Memorystore automates complex tasks for Redis and Memcached caching engine.
+- MemoryStore automates complex tasks for Redis and Memcached caching engine.
 - Fully protocol compatible with each engine.
 - Ideal for high-performance, scalable web applications, gaming, and stream processing.
 - Fully managed service.